Canon EOS R8

 The Canon EOS R8 is a mid-ranged full-frame mirrorless interchangeable-lens camera launched by Canon in April 2023.
 It inherits many key features of the Canon EOS R6 Mark II and uses a very similar chassis to the Canon EOS RP.

 The Canon EOS R8 was announced on February 8, 2023 and launched on April 18, 2023, together with the Canon EOS R50, with a suggested retail price of US$1,499 (body only).

+In September 2026, Canon unveiled the EOS R8 Mark II, which adds in-body image stabilization (IBIS) and a joystick among its improvements.

 Features

 The Canon EOS R8 is offered as body-only or in a body-and-lens kit package with a Canon RF 24-50mm f 4.5-6.3 IS STM zoom lens at a suggested retail price of US$1,699.

 Image features

 The Canon EOS R8 largely shares the imaging system of the Canon EOS R6 Mark II, including a 24.2 megapixel full-frame CMOS sensor, an advanced Dual Pixel AF system with tracking and subject recognition capabilities, as well as a DIGIC X processor.
 However, it omits in-body image stabilization to keep the body size the same as the Canon EOS RP.